 Save time and money by doing UX first

-No one can claim that a good UI is not important, however web companies like Bapple Web Agency advise to work on your UX first.
-A product is only as relevant as it is useful and useable, accessible, desirable and credible.
-Creating a solid UX research will give you information on what your target audience needs and how to present those needs.
+No one can claim that a good UI is not important, however, web companies advise you to work on your UX first.
+A product is only as relevant as it is useful and useable, accessible, desirable, and credible.
+Creating solid UX research will give you information on what your target audience needs and how to present those needs.

 Neglecting UX in order to focus on UI can and will backfire, sooner or later.
 This can result in poor UX, which can result in less traffic to your site and, consequently, less profit.
 It also means that you will have to, eventually, deal with the problem of UX.
 However, tackling your UX after the damage has already been done will result in spending more of your time and money than you should have if you have dealt with UX first.